 Multitenant security is essential for enterprise-scale use of Kubernetes.
 Multitenancy allows you to have different teams use the same cluster while preventing unauthorized access to each other's environments.
-Red Hat OpenShift supports multitenancy through a combination of kernel namespaces, SELinux, RBAC, Kubernetes (project) namespaces, and network policies.
+Red Hat OpenShift supports multitenancy through a combination of kernel namespaces, SELinux, RBAC, Kubernetes namespaces, and network policies.

-- Red Hat OpenShift projects are Kubernetes namespaces with SELinux annotations.
+- ▶ Red Hat OpenShift projects are Kubernetes namespaces with SELinux annotations.
 Projects isolate applications across teams, groups, and departments.
-Local roles and bindings are used to control who has access to individual projects. - Security context constraints let you drop privileges by default, which is important and still the best practice.
-Red Hat OpenShift security context constraints (SCCs) ensure that, by default, no privileged containers run on OpenShift worker nodes.
-Access to the host network and host process IDs are denied by default.
+Local roles and bindings are used to control who has access to individual projects. - ▶ Security context constraints let you drop privileges by default, an important best practice to follow.
+With Red Hat OpenShift SCCs, by default, no privileged containers run on OpenShift worker nodes.
+Access to the host network and host process IDs are also denied by default.